-The public level QR code can read text or document easily with reader, but the private level needs a specific device with encoded information.
+The public level QR code can read text or document easily with reader, but the private level needs a specific device with encoded data.
 This 2LQR code can be used for private message sharing or for authentication mechanism.
 The private level is created by replacing black modules with textured patterns from cover image.
 These textured patterns are considered as black modules by standard QR code reader.
-So that private level is hidden to QR code readers, Propose system for private level does not affect in anyway the scanning public data of the public level.
-The proposed 2LQR code increases the storage capacity of the classical QR code due to its supplementary reading level.
-The storage capacity of the 2LQR code can be improved by increasing the number of textured patterns used or by decreasing the textured pattern size.
+So that private level is hidden to QR code readers.
+Proposed system for private level does not affect in anyway the scanning public data of the public level.
+The proposed 2LQR code increments the storage capacity of the standardized QR code due to its supplementary reading level.
+The storage capacity of the two-level QR code can be improved by incrementing the number of textured patterns used or by reducing the textured pattern size.

-Cover image to hide messages, our algorithm hide the source texture image and embeds secret messages through the process of texture synthesis.
-This allows us to extract secret messages and the source texture from a stego synthetic texture.
+The use of cover image to hide data, our algorithm hides the source texture image and embeds secret data through the process of texture synthesis.
+This allows us to extract secret data and the source texture from a steganography.

-Advantages:
+Advantage:

-- 1. Secure encoding of document or text.
+- 1. Secure encoding of messages or files.

-- 2. Two level user authentication
+- Two level user authentication

-- 3. Text steganography for message encoding
+Text steganography for message/file encoding

-- 4. stego synthetic texture for QR code hiding
+Stree completic texture for QR code hiding